ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on why attention beats achievements.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on the rise of clout-based credibility.

 ---